FIRE-Phoebe/Gas_Price_analysis/README.md

   <img src='Resources/images/general_coef.PNG' width=800 height=300>

-According to our 1st Multiple Linear-Regression Model attempt, we have the intercept of 2.81, the most impacting factors to affect the all grades gas price are: Midgrade: 84.78%, Premium: -55.64% and Diesel: 43.81%.
-However, the gas types are significant from the OLS regression results that indicates their p-values are zero and the R-squared is 1.0.
-Obviously, the gas types and all grades gas prices are much correlated.

-After our 2nd Multiple Linear-Regression Model attempt, we have the intercept of 2.64, the most impacting factors to the all grades gas price are: Midgrade: 32.98%, Premium: 23.61% and Diesel: 6.66%.
-Although we added addiional factors to our dataset, the most impacting factors were still the same.
-In the OLS regression results, it also indicates that the gas types are significant but correlated with all grades gas price.
-Thus, the gas types are considered as dummy variables in our model.

     In addition, we dropped the dummy factors and had 3rd attempt of multiple linear-regression model.
-The intercept is 2.28 and the most impacting factor to the all grades gas price is **Year**, which is -11.63.
+The most impacting factor to the all grades gas priceS is **Year**, which is -11.63.
 Also, Inflation: 88.52%, Stock to GDP: 83.53%, and Working Population: 55.56% are the most impacting factors to the all grades gas price.
-From the OLS regression results, it indicates regular gas price and premium gas price are significant.
+From the OLS regression results, it indicates regular gas priceS and premium gas priceS are significant.
 Moreover, while we add additional factors : consumers' types, we drop variable all_consumers which is perfectly correlated with other factors.
-The intercept is 2.81 and the most impacting factors are the total consumption: 8.93, Electic consumers: -6.5, and Industrial consumers: -2.79 that correlated with the all grades gas price.
+The most impacting factors are the total consumption: 8.93, Electic consumers: -6.5, and Industrial consumers: -2.79 that correlated with the all grades gas prices.
 Also, the OLS regression results indicate the p-value of residential consumers are significant.

+3. ANN Model

 ## Summary